Lapin0t/grothendieck-cern/README.md

 >
 > You have expressed the doubt, based on your relations with certain people at
 > CERN, that the research done, for example by us, that we think that it has no
-> military application, this is something that can perfectly be doubted.
+> military application; this is something that can perfectly be doubted.
 Maybe
 > we're all idiots, but I don't think so.
 Really, I don't think any colleague
 > would take the slightest risk in coming to us and saying: What are the
 > concrete risks for what you're doing to have military applications?